csu-hci-projects/Testing-AR-Applications/README.md

 ## Checkpoint 4:

-* Alogirithm and reporting tools are complete for generating test cases - demo
+* Algorithm and reporting tools are complete for generating test cases - demo

 Next Steps: